Electricians San Francisco is here to guide you on how to save energy and money.

 Achieve significant energy and money savings that are possible through the proper use of your programmable thermostat.
 Learn how to:

-Have your thermostat properly installed – Here’s what you need to know about proper and safe installation of your programmable thermostat, as well as when you should call a certified HVAC contractor to handle the installation for you.
+Have your thermostat properly installed – Here’s what you need to know about the proper and safe installation of your programmable thermostat, as well as when you should call a certified HVAC contractor to handle the installation for you.

 Properly set and use your thermostat – Follow these guidelines to achieve savings.